hmc-cs111-spring2016/project/documents/plan.md

 ## Implementation plan
 Along with the testing that goes along with every stage, I have this tentative schedule for my project.
 I have a hellish week for the week beginning April 4th so I tried to reduce deliverables there, but otherwise here's the plan:
-* By April 3: Stretch: Prototype taking in a text file with all rhyming words and making sure the program can verify all words rhyme
+* By April 3: Stretch: Taking in a text file with all rhyming words and making sure the program can verify all words rhyme
   * Minimum: being able to do API calls to make sure two words rhyme, and being able to turn a text file into a list of lines (each of which is a list of words)
 * By April 10: Stretch: Checking that a poem fits a given rhyme scheme (not input by user: something like ABAB) and maybe even achieving "*" implementation
-  * Minimum: being able to check that all end words in a poem are the same rhyme
+  * Minimum: **Prototype** being able to check that all end words in a poem are the same rhyme
 * By April 17: Stretch: User inputs their own rhyme scheme to the language and then checks it against a poem.
   * Minimum: MVP making sure that the rhyme scheme is adhered to, possibly giving suggestions for incorrect lines and erroring on incorrect number of lines.
 * By presentation day: Stretch: Counting syllables.